NikhilMorge/Streams/README.md

 #streams

-This is project for all streams operations.
+This is project for all streams operations!.